Need funding for your business? Well, you’ll have to impress investors!

-- Cleary define the problem your business will solve (this could also be your “mission”).
+- A clearly defined problem your business will solve (this could also be your “mission”).

-- Clearly define the solution your business will present.
+- A clearly defined solution your business will present.

-- Present metrics that validate your business (your business model and previous successes).
+- Metrics that validate your business (your business model and previous successes).

-- Identify who your key team members are and their credentials.
+- Who your key team members are and their credentials.

 How you tell your business’s unique story is up to you.
 In fact, while it’s good to look at other pitch decks to get a sense of the format and types of information to include (we’ve got a collection of some of the best pitch deck examples out there), you shouldn’t copy them slide for slide.
 Your pitch deck design should cater to your niche and target audience.

 Identify your business’s unique value proposition and emphasize that in your pitch deck.